Airbnb Account Hacked? Here’s What To Do

 In short, with the two-step authentication method, when you log into your account from another device that you do not usually use, it will send you a notification email or a text message to double-check that it is in fact you and ask you for permission to continue.
 If you do not trust this device, you simply decline access.
 This will prompt the user to share more authentication details.

-While it can be a bit of an inconvenience, using extra authentication information and methods is still far better than possibly getting your Airbnb account hacked.
+While it can be a bit of an inconvenience, using extra authentication information and methods is still far better than possibly having a hacked account.

-You might have to phone Airbnb to request that they set up two-factor authentication for your Airbnb account, though.
+You might have to phone Airbnb to request that they set up two-step authentication for your Airbnb account, though.

 5. Use secure vacation rental management software

-If you want to use a vacation rental management software solution to automate many of your routine tasks, make sure that it is secure.
-You can, for example, try out a tool like iGMS, a preferred partner of Airbnb.
+If you want to use Airbnb tools like a vacation rental management software solution to automate many of your routine tasks, make sure that it is secure.
+You can, for example, try out a tool such as iGMS.

 After you have connected your short-term rental accounts, you will keep all of your existing account access and permission.
 You can also rest assured as iGMS won’t have access to your personal data and any data that you share will remain completely confidential.